Rishav-Upadhaya/genAlgo/README.md

 ### 4. Open the notebook:

-   Navigate to the `genetic_algo.ipynb` file in your Jupyter Notebook interface and open it to execute the genetic algorithm code.
+   Navigate to the `genAlgo.ipynb` file in your Jupyter Notebook interface and open it to execute the genetic algorithm code.

 ### 5. Run the genetic algorithm: